Q: Travel is an essential aspect of your work. How do you decide where to travel next?

 Comnents are welcome!

 Posted on April 25, 2020, in An Artist's Life, Bolivia, Bolivianos, Creative Process, Travel and tagged "National Museum of Ethnography and Folklore, abroad, Andes, aspect, Bolivia, Bolivianos, Carnival, celebrations, Central America, Chile Atacama Desert.
 Easter Island, crucial, current, decide, encountered, endless, essential, exhibition, February, inspiration, interested, La Paz, masks, Mexico, ongoing, Oruro, pastel painting, planned, points south, political instability, President, private, resigned, rightfully, series, South America, tour guide, travel, traveling, turmoil, violence, winter.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Q: Travel is an essential aspect of your work.
+How do you decide where to travel next?.